 Differentiating Costs:

 Understanding these costs is crucial in selecting a card that aligns with your financial goals.
-Some cards may offer a lower regular APR but come with higher annual fees, while others might have no annual fees but a higher regular APR.
+Some cards may offer a lower regular APR but higher annual fees, while others might have no annual fees but a higher regular APR.

 Evaluating Benefits: